Chung Keng Quee: Political career

-Personality
+Philanthropy

-Chung Keng Quee was a big-hearted philanthropist and in his lifetime his donations, subscriptions and sponsorships benefited many individuals and groups.
+Chung was a philanthropist and had made many donations, subscriptions and sponsorships.
 Together with Cheong Fatt Tze, Chang Yu Nan, Cheah Choon Seng and Tye Kee Yoon, he was part of a group referred to as The Five Great Sponsors.
-According to Lau-Fong Mak, who says he "is indisputably the century's biggest patron of all," Chung Keng Quee alone accounted for about 92% of the charitable contributions made by the sole three members of the Cantonese-Hakka economic elite between the years 1850 and 1910.
+According to historian Lau-Fong Mak, who says he "is indisputably the century's biggest patron of all," Chung alone accounted for about 92% of the charitable contributions made by the sole three members of the Cantonese-Hakka economic elite between the years 1850 and 1910.

-Supporting education
+Education

+Chung had donated to the Free School ($12,000) and the Brother's School ($6,000).

 Support for poor scholars in China

-In the absence of Malayan citizenship laws during that time, Kapitan Chung, Keng Quee occasionally visited his home village in China.
-In commemoration of the birthday of his mother, Madam Lai, Chung, Keng Quee founded and endowed a big scholarship fund for poor Chinese scholars preparing themselves for the time-honoured civil service examinations.
-He erected a memorial arch (Men fang) for his mother, Madam Lai, in 1886.
+In the absence of Malayan citizenship laws during that time, Chung occasionally visited his home village in China.
+In commemoration of the birthday of his mother, Madam Lai, Chung founded and endowed a big scholarship fund for poor Chinese scholars preparing themselves for the imperial examination.

 Five Luck Villa: school for all Chinese dialect groups

-Chung Keng Quee was a principal director of Ng Fook Hsu Yin (Wufu School) in Penang.
-In 1893, Chung, Keng Quee, already a millionaire, built a Chinese school in Penang, for all the Chinese children irrespective of their dialects.
-Having bought over the property in Church Street where the school (the Five Luck Villa also called Goh Hock Tong, Ng Fook Tong and the United Association of Cantonese Districts) was originally located, Chung Keng Quee identified a new site for the school in Chulia Street.
+Chung was a principal director of Ng Fook Hsu Yin (Wufu School) in Penang.
+In 1893, Chung, already a millionaire, built a Chinese school in Penang, for all the Chinese children regardless of their dialects.
+Having bought over the property in Church Street where the school (the Five Luck Villa also called Goh Hock Tong, Ng Fook Tong and the United Association of Cantonese Districts) was originally located, Chung identified a new site for the school in Chulia Street.

 The board membership was made up of four secretaries and 209 assistant secretaries.
-Chung Keng Quee was its chief secretary.
-There were nearly 1,300 donors who gave between 5760 and 1 yuan.
-The largest amount, as well as the building site were donated by Chung Keng Quee.
-On top of his donations, Chung Keng Quee also gave a loan of 20,000 yuan towards the construction of the new building.
-The Ch'ien-i bank-society was set up by leading members of the community for this purpose and members of the society invested at least 30 cents a month for 36 months and the interest on these deposits as on the capital were used to repay the Chung Keng Quee's loan.
-175 people deposited amounts from 816 yuan (from Chung Keng Quee himself) to 15 yuan.
+Chung was its chief secretary.
+There were nearly 1,300 donors who gave between 1 and 5760 yuan.
+The largest amount, as well as the building site were donated by Chung.
+On top of his donations, Chung also gave a loan of 20,000 yuan towards the construction of the new building.
+The Ch'ien-i bank-society was set up by leading members of the community for this purpose and members of the society invested at least 30 cents a month for 36 months and the interest on these deposits as on the capital were used to repay the Chung's loan.
+175 people deposited amounts from 15 yuan to 816 yuan (from Chung himself).
 The new building was completed in 1898.

 St. Xavier's Institution

-In 1895, the new double-storey building he had erected together with Gan Hong Kee, and Lim Ah Kye (the latter two posthumously), was completed and its inauguration took place on Thursday 28 November at 1.30pm, where Chung Keng Quee and the Honourable Resident Councillor, Henry Trotter, were guests of honour.
+In 1895, the St. Xavier's Institution was replaced by a grander Baroque-style double-storey building, erected by Chung together with Gan Hong Kee, and Lim Ah Kye (the latter two posthumously).
+The building's inauguration took place on 28 November, where Chung and the acting Resident Councillor of Penang, Henry Trotter, were guests of honour.